A uniform betweenness property in metric spaces and its role in the quantitative analysis of the "Lion-Man" game: Uniform betweenness in uniquely geodesic spaces

 If $X$ is $p$-uniformly convex with parameter $c$, then, according to \eqref{eq-mod-p-UC},

 acts as a modulus of uniform uniqueness for $X$.

 Revisiting Example \ref{ex-sphere} we can immediately notice that there exist uniformly uniquely geodesic spaces that are not uniformly convex.
-Indeed, any octant of ${\mathbb{S}}^2$ is a compact uniquely geodesic space, thus, by Proposition \ref{rmk-cpt}, it is uniformly uniquely geodesic.
+Indeed, any octant of ${\mathbb{S}}^2$ is a compact uniquely geodesic space, thus, by Proposition \ref{prop-compact-uniq-geod}, it is uniformly uniquely geodesic.
 However, it is not strictly convex, and hence not uniformly convex.

 On the other hand, recall that in normed vector spaces, strict convexity is equivalent to uniqueness of geodesics.
 This equivalence still holds when passing to the uniform versions of these properties.
-Namely, Theorems \ref{thm-UC-UU} and \ref{thm-normed-UU-UC} show that uniform uniqueness of geodesics is equivalent to uniform convexity, and respective moduli can be expressed in terms of each other.
+Namely, Theorem \ref{thm-UC-UU} and Theorem \ref{thm-normed-UU-UC} below show that in normed vector spaces uniform uniqueness of geodesics is equivalent to uniform convexity, and respective moduli can be expressed in terms of each other.
 Before proving Theorem \ref{thm-normed-UU-UC}, we recall the following property of the modulus of convexity.
 Its proof can be found e.g. in \cite[p.
 56]{GK90}, but since it is short, for completeness we include it below.

 \begin{lem}[Goebel and Kirk \cite{GK90}] Let $(X,\|\cdot\|)$ be a normed vector space with modulus of convexity $\delta$ and characteristic of convexity $\eps_0$.
 If $\eps_0 < 2$, then

 for all $\eps \in (\eps_0,2]$. \end{lem} \begin{proof} Let $\eps \in (\eps_0,2]$.
 Clearly, if $\delta(\eps) = 1$ (which can only happen for $\eps = 2$), then the inequality holds.
 Moreover, $\delta(\eps) > 0$ and so we can assume that $\delta(\eps) \in (0,1)$.
 Let $\tau \in (0,1-\delta(\eps))$ and take $x, y \in X$ with